JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Phantom.md

 - Chandelier Supervisor: Gabe Monzon
 - Chandelier Rigging: Baron Tetzlaff
 orchestra:
-Genres:
+genres:
 - Musical
 - Drama
 - Romance
-Description: "Behind the mask lies a story of passion, suspense, and musical mastery."
+description: "Behind the mask lies a story of passion, suspense, and musical mastery."
 ---
 Eclipsed by the famed opera house and a tormented past, the Phantom finds his muse in the beautiful soprano Christine.
 As he coaches her to stardom, a complex love triangle unfolds, charged with obsession and suspense.
 This is not your grandmother's Phantom; it's a musically rich, emotionally charged retelling that delves deep into the minds of its characters.